-At an angle of 90 degrees (perpendicularly to a surface), different materials reflect with different light intensity.
+At the angle of 90 degrees (perpendicularly to a surface), different materials reflect with different light intensity.
 Dielectrics reflect from 0.05 to 30 percent of the light, while metals reflect from 55 up to 95 percent.

-At the angle of 0 degrees all materials are capable of reflecting 100 percent of the light.
+At the angle of 0 degrees, all materials are capable of reflecting 100 percent of the light.

 Albedo consists of the diffuse and reflected light.
 In other words, albedo defines the color of the surface.
 We see red plastic as red, gold we see as yellow, blue paint we see as blue, steel we see as gray.

 If we look at most materials under the microscope, we will see that their surfaces consist of a large amount of small particles which affect the light reflection from the surface.
 In other words, the surface is rough.

 Because of the roughness of the surface, light rays bounce in different directions, and the rougher the surface, the bigger the deflection amplitude of the light rays is.
 Consequently, the bigger the deflection amplitude, the more “blurry” the image is.

 Physically correct render also considers the energy conservation.
 That means both diffuse and reflection light intensity should not be greater than the intensity of the light that drops on the surface.
 Thus, the more the reflection intensity, the less the diffuse light intensity (diffuse light is becoming darker).
 Only dielectrics have this effect, because metals have black diffuse reflection.